Felix Bayode Oke

 I have B.Sc.
 Computer Science/Statistics, M.Sc.
 Computer Science and PhD Speech Technology; and have had fruitful cooperation with colleagues within and outside Nigeria mainly in the field of computing and computational linguistics.
 A man of many parts I am and interested in exploring the impossible using AI/Data Science.

 My current research covers a broad spectrum of computational intelligent methods, for evidence-based solutions delivery in the areas of AI/Data Science, intelligent systems as well as speech and wireless communications technology.
-In these areas, my pursuit is to apply machine learning techniques in areas of development challenge.
-Specifically for this forum, I have been involved in developing language technology tools for minor languages and much more interested in solving the tone problem.
+I have been involved in developing language technology tools for minor languages.
 My recent tool is a robust tool kit for automatic annotation and analysis, using automatic waveform-textgrid alignment, and extraction of acoustic parameters for rapid processing of African language speech.

 Keywords: AI, Data Science, Language Technology